Community nursing services – general information

 We fund community nursing (CN) services for eligible Veteran Card holders to meet their assessed clinical needs.

 On this page

-We fund approved CN providers to deliver nursing services to our clients.
+We fund approved CN providers to deliver clinically required nursing and personal care services to our clients.
 This includes:

 - assessing their needs and developing a care plan

 - providing care to meet assessed clinical needs

 - working with other health care providers as required.

 We do this to help clients maintain independence and get the care they need to remain at home.Back to top

 DVA has a current Community Nursing Services Invitation (the Offer) across Australia, inviting CN providers to join our panel of approved CN providers.Back to top

 Which clients can access community nursing services